Willy Adames Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres have the 11th-ranked team ERA across all MLB pitching staffs (4.13).
+- The Padres have a 4.59 team ERA that ranks 17th across all MLB pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs allowed (14 total, one per game).
+- The Padres rank 17th in baseball in home runs surrendered (17 total, 1.1 per game).

-- Wacha (2-0) gets the starting nod for the Padres, his third of the season.
+- Lugo (2-0) gets the start for the Padres, his third of the season.

-- In his last time out on Saturday, the righty threw six scoreless innings against the Atlanta Braves while surrendering two hits.
+- His last time out came on Sunday against the Atlanta Braves, when the righty tossed six innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.